 You certainly can.
 I often make these with frozen cranberries.
 I just slice them in half before folding them into the batter.
 Fresh or frozen raspberries would be great too!

-When using frozen blueberries it is important not mix too much after adding adding them because the reaction of baking soda (which is alkaline) with the antioxidants (the colour compounds responsible for that vibrant violet colour of blueberries) will actually cause the colour compounds to turn more blue and make the batter look grey since baking soda will increase the pH of the batter.
+When using frozen blueberries it is important not mix too much after adding adding them because the reaction of baking soda (which is alkaline) with the antioxidants (the color compounds responsible for that vibrant violet color of blueberries) will actually cause the color compounds to turn more blue and make the batter look grey since baking soda will increase the pH of the batter.
 To prevent this, just scatter the blueberries evenly over the surface of the batter and fold them in with just a few strokes.

 Absolutely!
 I do this every week.
 Just place the muffins individually on a baking sheet and place the whole sheet in the freezer for 1-2 hours.
 Then, transfer them all to a resealable freezer bag and freeze for up to 3 months.